-NOTE: The following courses in this major fulfill requirements for the Arts & Sciences Core: (1) ENGL 1013 English Composition I; (2) MATH 2110 Mathematics Concepts as the "M" competency course; (3) SCIN 3204 Science Concepts & Methods as the "L" competency course; (4) HIST 3613 World History as the History Core Competency course; (5) ENGL 2100 Literature for Children & Adolescents as the "A" competency course; (6) EDUC 3212 Survey of

-Persons with Disabilities as the "I" competency Course.Note also that Teacher Education students must fulfill the requirements for PRMN 1000 Service Learning through field placements and practicums.
+NOTE: The following courses in this major fulfill requirements for the Arts & Sciences Core: (1) ENGL 1013 English Composition I; (2) MATH 2110 Mathematics Concepts as the "M" competency course; (3) SCIN 3204 Science Concepts & Methods as the "L" competency course; (4) HIST 3613 World History as the History Core Competency course; (5) ENGL 2100 Literature for Children & Adolescents as the "A" competency course; (6) EDUC 3212 Survey of Persons with Disabilities as the "I" competency Course.
+Note also that Teacher Education students must fulfill the requirements for PRMN 1000 Service Learning through field placements and practicums.

-#Students in this program take either an Old Testament Exegesis course or a New Testament Exegesis course, which reduces the Bible & Theology Major by 3 credits.
+#Students in this program take two courses of Old or New Testament Exegesis or Theological Study 2, which reduces the Bible & Theology Major by 3 credits.